Python

 Defining the Schema

 The schema defines the structure of the data you want to extract.
-It should be a JSON string representing an object where the keys are the field names and the values are the data types.
+It should be a dictionary where the keys are the field names and the values are the data types.

 Supported data types: